-- 5-Classes begin for Session II. - 9-Last day to register or add courses for Session II. - 9-Last day for credit by examination in enrolled courses. - 10-Students that withdraw from the University after this date for Session II will receive a grade of WP (Withdraw Passing) in all Session II courses. - 13-Courses dropped after this date for Session II will be recorded as DP (Drop Passing) or DF (Drop Failing), according to the report of the professor of - 13-Students that withdraw from the University after this date for Session II will receive a grade of WP (Withdraw Passing) or WF (Withdraw Failing) according to the report of the professor of record for each Session II course. - 24-Courses dropped after this date for Session II receive a grade of DF (Drop Failing). - 24-Students that withdraw from the University for Session II after this date will receive a grade of WF (Withdraw Failing) in all Session II courses.
+- 9-Classes begin for Session II - 10-Last day to make schedule changes through BearWeb. - 11--Last day to register or add courses for Session II. - 11-Last day for credit by examination in enrolled courses. - 14-Students that withdraw from the University after this day for Session II will receive a notation of W (Withdrawal) on their transcript in all classes (through July 31). - 14-Classes dropped after this date for Session II will be recorded as a W (Withdrawal) on the transcript (through July 31). - 14-Last day to drop a class without advisor approval. - 31-Last day on which a student may drop a class for Session II. - 31-Last day on which a student may withdraw from the University for Session II.